jlyst/gallery/README.md

 ### What value does it bring?

-Gallery encourages deeper engagement that aligns the needs of students, industry and community.
-Students have a better view of the challenges and opportunities before them, while industry and comminity influence the perparedness and quality of students beginning to participate in the market.
+Gallery encourages deeper engagement between students, industry and community.
+Students gain early insight to industry practices and opportunities, while industry and comminity influence the perparedness and work quality of students looking to participate in the market.

 ## Preliminary Development Plan
-The alpha version of the Gallery application will be used to conduct UX activities, while the code base is reworked using a standard framework.
-Below are provisional outlines for development, where much of the UX and code activities will occur in parallel.
+The live alpha version of the Gallery application will be used to conduct UX activities.
+In parallel, the code base will be reworked using a standard framework to improve the integrity and design flexibility of the application.
+Below are the provisional outlines for development.

 ### UX
 Phase 1 (Expert Review)